+Applying to study as an exchange student is easy!
 First, you will need the approval and nomination of your home school.
-This can be done by simply asking an official from your international student exchange office to send Notification of Nomination to Mike Rini, Assistant Director of Study Abroad: email@example.com
+This can be done by simply asking an official from your international or domestic student exchange office to send a formal Notification of Nomination by email to Mike Rini, Assistant Director of Study Abroad: firstname.lastname@example.org

-Once you have been approved by your home institution to apply for exchange at MICA, please complete and send the following materials directly to MICA's Office of International Education, no later than the stated deadlines, below to avoid delays in processing:
+Once you have been approved by your home institution to apply for exchange at MICA, please complete the online application no later than the stated deadlines below to avoid delays in processing.

 • 1 Letter of Recommendation from a select faculty member in your major area of study

 • Official or certified university transcript showing all current and prior courses and grades

 • Portfolio of artwork: 10 PDF images of representative artwork